ahv15/ProjectProposal/README.md

 ![LDA_CLusters1](https://github.com/v-divyansh1/ProjectProposal/assets/157415627/5337d84c-3947-499e-9c12-e638c3e52697)
 ![LDA_Clusters2](https://github.com/v-divyansh1/ProjectProposal/assets/157415627/2ef249be-881b-4734-a9a8-d16007dd5961)

+### Model
+- SVMs work best for high-dimensional feature spaces, making them suitable for NLP tasks where feature dimensions are large.
+However, they struggle with large datasets due to scalability issues, and they require careful parameter tuning, which can be challenging due to the huge size of data.
+In our project as well, we can see that SVM shows the highest accuracy score.
+-	RF's ensemble approach can capture complex relationships in text data where feature interactions are important.
+However, they may lack interpretability compared to SVMs, and training time can be significant for large datasets.
+-	XGBoost's high performance and built-in regularization techniques make it a good choice, especially when feature importance and generalization are crucial.
+That is why, it shows a high accuracy score.
+However just like SVM, it takes a long time to train and requires careful hyperparameter tuning.

 ### Future Work

 - Hyperparameter tuning of current models to get better accuracy metrics.
 Even with current smaller sized dataset tuning takes infeasibly long and would require more advanced resources which can be picked up in the future.